 SECTION 2.
 Any committee appointment may be terminated by a majority vote of the full membership of the Board upon written notice to the appointee, and the Board may appoint successors to those persons whose services have been terminated.

 SECTION 1.
 American Kennel Club Suspension.
-Any member who is suspended from the privileges of The American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.
+Any member who is suspended from any of the privileges of The American Kennel Club or Collie Club of America automatically shall be suspended from the privileges of this Club for a like period.

 SECTION 2.
 Charges.
-Any member may prefer charges against another member for alleged misconduct prejudicial to the best interests of the Club or the Collie.
-Written charges with specifications must be filed in duplicate with the Corresponding Secretary together with a deposit of $10 which shall be forfeited if such charges are not sustained by the Board following a hearing.
-The Secretary shall promptly send a copy of the charges to each member of the Board or present them at a Board Meeting, and the Board shall first consider whether the actions alleged in the charges, if proven, might constitute conduct prejudicial to the best interests of the Club or the Collie.
-If the Board entertains jurisdiction of the charges, it shall fix a date for a hearing by the Board not less than 3 weeks or more than 6 weeks thereafter.
-The Secretary shall promptly send one copy of the charges to the accused member by registered mail together with a notice of the hearing and an assurance that the defendant may personally appear in his own defense and bring witnesses if he or she wishes.
+An individual member may prefer charges against another individual member for alleged misconduct prejudicial to the best interests of the club.
+Written notarized charges containing specific facts signed under oath (“Charges”) must be filed with the Corresponding Secretary.
+The Corresponding Secretary shall promptly send a copy of the Charges to each Board member.
+If the Board considers that the Charges do not allege conduct which may be prejudicial to the best interests of the club, it may refuse to entertain jurisdiction.
+If the Board entertains jurisdiction of the Charges, it shall fix a date for a hearing by the Board or a committee appointed by the Board not less than two (2) weeks nor more than five (5) weeks thereafter.
+The Corresponding Secretary shall promptly send on copy of the Charges to the accused member by receipted or acknowledged delivery and set forth a time and place at which the accused may attend and present any defense, call witnesses or answer.

 SECTION 2.
-The constitution and by-laws may be amended by a 2/3 vote of the members present and voting at any regular or special meeting called for the purpose, provided the proposed amendments have been included in the notice of the meeting and mailed to each member at least 2 weeks prior to the date of the meeting.
+The constitution and by-laws may be amended by a secret 2/3 vote of the members present and voting at any regular or special meeting called for the purpose, provided the proposed amendments have been included in the notice of the meeting and mailed (e-mail or by US mail) to each member at least 2 weeks prior to the date of the meeting.

 Order of Business